aaronadalja/peer-reviews-wines-replication-1/README.md

 root folder:

-peer_reviews_wine_replication.R - This is the R code file that is used to process the data and generate all tables, figures, and statistics in the paper
+peer_reviews_wine_replication.R - This is the R code file that is used to process the data and generate all tables and statistics in the paper

 data folder: